-NOTE: Fuel pressure can also be tested at manometer port on fuel shutoff valve shown in Figure 5-2.
+NOTE: Fuel pressure can also be tested at the manometer port on fuel shutoff valve shown in Figure 5-2.

-NOTE: See fuel data decal or spec sheet for correct fuel pressure specifications.
-Contact local fuel supplier if fuel pressure is not within specifications.
+NOTE: See Fuel Data Decal or spec sheet for correct fuel pressure specifications.
+If fuel pressure is not within specifications, contact local fuel supplier.

-Close fuel supply valve when completed.
-Keep manometer connected for future tests of generator while starting, running, and under loads.
+5. Close fuel supply valve when completed, but keep manometer connected for future tests of the generator while starting, running, and under loads.